Constructive martingale representation in functional It\^o calculus: a local martingale extension: Introduction

 Considerable effort has in the literature been made in order to find explicit formulas for the integrand $\varphi$, i.e. in order to find constructive representations of martingales, mainly using Malliavin calculus, see e.g. \cite{karatzas1991extension,malliavin2015stochastic,nualart2006malliavin,rogers2000diffusions} and the references therein.
 The recently developed \emph{functional It\^o calculus} includes a new type of constructive representation of square integrable martingales due to Cont and Fourni{\'e} see e.g. \cite{ContBook,contpathspace,Cont2013,cont2016weak}.
 The main result of the present paper is an extension of this result to local martingales.

 The organization of the paper is as follows.
 Section 2 is based on \cite{ContBook} and contains a brief and heuristic account of the relevant parts of functional It\^o calculus including the constructive martingale representation theorem for square integrable martingales.
-Section 3 contains the local martingale extension of this theorem.
+Section 3 contains the local martingale extension of this theorem and a simple example.

-\brem Many of the applications that rely on martingale representation are in mathematical finance.
-A particular application that may benefit from the local martingale extension of the present paper is optimal investment theory, in which the discounted (using the state price density) optimal wealth process is a (not necessarily square integrable) martingale, see e.g. \cite[ch.~3]{karatzas1}.
-In particular, using our main result, Theorem \ref{main-res}, it would be possible to derive an explicit formula for the optimal portfolio in terms of the vertical derivative of the discounted optimal wealth process.
-Similar explicit formulas for optimal portfolios based on the Malliavin calculus approach to constructive martingale representation have, under restrictive assumptions, been studied extensively, see e.g. \cite{benth2003explicit,detemple2005closed,di2009optimal,lakner1998optimal,lakner2006portfolio,ocone1991generalized,okur2010white,pham2001optimal}. \erem